Jimmy Neutron: Boy Genius: Original score

-Additionally, a promotional CD containing the score by John Debney was released for Academy Award consideration.
+Additionally, a promotional CD containing the score composed by John Debney, performed by the Hollywood Studio Symphony and conducted by Pete Anthony was released for Academy Award consideration.

 Promotion

+Promoting a film with the then-unknown Jimmy character was a challenge, as "kids like to go to the movies to see a friend".
+For that reason, Jimmy was presented as someone that children would like to spend time with.
+As part of the marketing campaign, a Jimmy Neutron website was created, and several tie-in deals were struck, including one with THQ for the development of a Game Boy Advance video game, and another with Jive Records, the label of artists such as Aaron Carter and Britney Spears (who are featured in the soundtrack).

-To promote the film, a series of shorts were created to air on Nickelodeon, with the first one premiering on February 5, 2001.
+A series of shorts were created to air on Nickelodeon, with the first one premiering on February 5, 2001.
 The shorts were tied in with online games available on Nick's website.
 Clips from the shorts were previously compiled to form a trailer, which was attached to the theatrical release of Rugrats in Paris: The Movie (2000).
 The shorts would later be included on the film's DVD release.

-In April 2001, Nickelodeon Magazine launched a monthly Jimmy Neutron comic strip online.
+In April 2001, Nickelodeon Magazine launched a monthly Jimmy Neutron comic strip.
 An official trailer debuted two months later with the release of Lara Croft: Tomb Raider.
 The character Jimmy Neutron made appearances at the 2001 Kids' Choice Awards and appeared in commercials for Trident gum ahead of the film's premiere.
 Other promotional partners included RadioShack and Mattel, both of which produced toys based on the film.
-In September 2001, to further raise awareness of the film, Nick launched a series of "pranks" in which Jimmy Neutron would appear in episodes of shows – such as Rugrats and SpongeBob SquarePants – and mischievously alter them using an electronic zapping device.
+A "viral" campaign was also designed, consisting of Jimmy mischievously appearing during Nickelodeon shows – such as Rugrats, SpongeBob SquarePants and Taina – and altering them with his zapping device.
+The campaign began in September 2001, to further raise awareness of the film.